Indiana Auto Insurance [Quotes + Definitive Coverage Guide]

 We’ve gone over a good number of topics regarding rules and regulations of driving in the state of Indiana.
-But there are a few road specific laws that we’re going to jump into now.
+But there are a few road-specific laws that we’re going to jump into now.
 Continue reading to learn more about Indiana’s rules of the road!

 Fault versus No-Fault

-A majority of states use what is know as the no-fault rule for accidents.
+A majority of states use what is known as the no-fault rule for accidents.
 This means that if a driver is injured during an accident, they must use their insurance to collect compensation for it up to the limit of their policy.
-They the costs of the injury exceed those limits, they can sue or file a claim from the driver at fault of the accident for additional compensation.
+They the costs of the injury exceed those limits, they can sue or file a claim from the driver at the fault of the accident for additional compensation.

 So, for instance, let’s say that our friend Bob is driving down the road and is hit by Vicky, who wasn’t paying attention at the time.
 Vicky was at-fault during the accident, as she was the one who hit Bob.
 During this accident, Bob sustains neck injuries that will require surgery of some sort.
 Both drivers have insurance, so Bob collects money from his insurance company to pay for his surgeries.
 However, he hits his limit due to the severity of his injury, so he decides to sue Vicky for the additional costs.

 This is not the case in Indiana.
-Instead of our friend Bob having to use his own insurance to pay for the injuries he sustained during the accident, as well as the damages to his car, he would use the insurance policy of the at-fault driver.
+Instead of our friend Bob had to use his own insurance to pay for the injuries he sustained during the accident, as well as the damages to his car, he would use the insurance policy of the at-fault driver.
 Bob would use Vicky’s insurance policy to cover the costs of his surgery.
-Let’s say in this situation that Vicky actually doesn’t have any car insurance.
+Let’s say in this situation that Vicky actually doesn’t have any auto insurance.
 She would still have to pay for all of Bob’s injuries/damages, and would likely completely drain her bank account in the process.
 So making sure you have your insurance is vital in Indiana!